flutter/website/src/docs/resources/platform-adaptations.md

 ### Long-press gesture

-With **Material on Android**, a long press selects the word under the long press.
+With **Material on Android**,
+a long press selects the word under the long press.
 The selection toolbar is shown upon release.

-With **Material on iOS** or when using **Cupertino**, a long press places the cursor at the location of the long pres.
+With **Material on iOS** or when using **Cupertino**, a long press places the cursor at the location of the long press.
 The selection toolbar is shown upon release.

 <div class="container">
   <div class="row">